 The Department of Labor’s Occupational Safety and Health Administration (OSHA) issued a Safety and Health Information Bulletin: Preventing Fire and/or Explosion Injury from Small and Wearable Lithium Battery Powered Devices.
 The Bulletin is advisory in nature, informational in content, and intended to educate workers and assist employers in providing a safe and healthful workplace.

-Department of Transportation (DOT) Hazardous Materials Regulations
+DOT's Hazardous Materials Regulations

 - EPA-sponsored webinars on issues electronics recyclers and Material Recovery Facilities (MRFs) are experiencing from Li-ion batteries: